heig-vd-dai-course/heig-vd-dai-course/26-semester-review-and-exam-preparation/PRESENTATION.md

 [Find this chapter on GitHub](https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/main/12-ssh-and-scp/README.md)

+**This chapter will not be in the exam!** The other classes did not study this topic.

 ![bg opacity:0.1](https://images.unsplash.com/photo-1506818144585-74b29c980d4b?fit=crop&h=720)

 #### Key points to remember for this chapter

-This chapter will **not** be in the exam!
-The other classes did not study this topic.
+- SSH keys and how to clone/sign commits using Git
 - SSH keys and how to connect to a remote server
 - SCP and how to copy files to a remote server